Serpukhovsko-Timiryazevskaya line: History

 The project of a north-south diameter was finalised in the 1971 Moscow General Development Plan, and construction began in the mid-1970s.
-The first stage, the southern Serpukhovsky radius, was opened in 1983 which brought the Metro to the southern districts of Danilovsky, Nagorny, Ziuzino and Chertanovo.
-Starting at Serpukhovskaya square the radius follows the Varshavskoye avenue, twice contacts the Moscow–Pavelets line, afterwards it deviates slightly westwards passing Azovskaya street, where it meets the then terminus of the Gorkovsko–Zamoskvoretskaya line, Kakhovskaya station.
-Afterwards, the line crosses back across northern Chertanovo's main intersection (Balaklavsky avenue and Sevastopolsky Bulvar).
+The first stage, the southern Serpukhovsky radius, was opened in 1983 which brought the Metro to the southern districts of Danilovsky, Nagorny, Ziuzino and Chertanovo Severnoye.
+Starting at Serpukhovskaya square, the radius follows the Varshavskoye Highway, twice crosses the Paveletsky suburban railway line, deviates slightly westwards passing Azovskaya street, where it meets the erstwhile terminus of the Gorkovsko–Zamoskvoretskaya (before 1984) and Kakhovskaya lines (1983–2019) – Kakhovskaya station.
+Afterwards, the line crosses the Chertanovo Severnoye's main intersection at Balaklavsky avenue and Sevastopolsky Boulevard and terminates in Chertanovo Tsentralnoye.

 Some of the new technical methods employed in the construction of this section included passing from deep alignment to shallow in water-carrying soils.
 A new technique of contour freezing was applied, which then used explosives to bore through the unstable region.
 The stretch between Serpukhovskaya and Tulskaya was further made difficult due gasoline leaks from an above petrol station over the years sufficiently absorbed by the soil such that the high concentration of fumes caused a fire in the unfinished tunnel, this introduced a new practice of adding additional boreholes in areas of difficult ventilation.

 In November 1985 the line had its first extension southwards to Prazhskaya.
 This station was designed by Czechoslovak engineers and specialists from the Prague Metro.
-Simultaneously the station Moskevská was built in Prague by Soviet engineers.
+Simultaneously, the station Moskevská was built in Prague by Soviet engineers.